VBitsHub/Bitpixel-CoinOPS-Next-2/README.md

 # Bitpixel CoinOPS Next 2 Support (Work in Progress)

 This is a work in progress.
 There may be various major code changes throughout the development.
+You can buy the bitpixel at https://www.atgames.us/ or the pixelcade at pixelcade.org

 3/9/2021